thudfactor/coi-presentation/14/PITCHME.md

 ## Display modes

+We can be more flexible about content presentation by using display modes.

+---

+### See display modes for a CT

 1. “Manage Display” of your content type
 2. Click the “Teaser” tab above the breadcrumb.
 This is the “Teaser” display.
 3. Click “Custom display settings”
 4. Check one of these boxes, then “Save.”
 5. A new tab will appear above the breadcrumb.

++++

+### About Display Modes More Later Also

+These really come into their own in templates and views,

 ---